By: Kristin Bourne

 If you're nervous about seeking out Savannah Bay, don't worry.
 Anguilla is only 3 miles wide at its widest point and 16 miles long.
 You may have a small moment where you question yourself, but you should keep going… it's hard to get lost in Anguilla.

-Keep to the main road and look for signs that point you to Palm Grove.
+Keep to the main dirt road and look for signs that point you to Palm Grove.
 Look for the water (your final destination) and for a few tall and isolated palm trees.
 They are scattered at the edge of the bay.

 The road will curve so you are parallel with the sea for a short part of the jaunt but it will eventually curve back around and deposit you in Nat’s (Palm Grove's) parking lot on Savannah Bay.

 The drive from the main, paved road to Nat’s Place takes 5-10 minutes.
 When you arrive, you’ll see the Palm Grove building.

 Nat has always been welcoming of those passing through to reach the public beach.
 His place is perfect for getting a BBQ crayfish lunch and a rum punch, if you get hungry on your day at the beach.